modxcms/pThumb/README.md

 * [[#44](https://github.com/splittingred/phpThumbOf/issues/44)] [[#49](https://github.com/splittingred/phpThumbOf/issues/49)] Prevent generation of identical images when the same image is used in multiple resources
 * [[#48](https://github.com/splittingred/phpThumbOf/pull/48)] [[#49](https://github.com/splittingred/phpThumbOf/issues/49)] Fix duplication of images with identical names in different directories
-* [[#47](https://github.com/splittingred/phpThumbOf/pull/47)] Exit quickly and silently when called with no file name
+* [[#47](https://github.com/splittingred/phpThumbOf/pull/47)] Exit quickly and silently when called with no file name, such as in the case of an empty placeholder
-* [[#52](https://github.com/splittingred/phpThumbOf/issues/52)] Make input file name handling more robust, particularly when MODX is install in a subdirectory
+* [[#52](https://github.com/splittingred/phpThumbOf/issues/52)] Make input file name handling more robust, particularly when MODX is installed in a subdirectory
 * [[#53](https://github.com/splittingred/phpThumbOf/issues/53)] Trim extension properly
 * [[#54](https://github.com/splittingred/phpThumbOf/issues/54)] [[#50](https://github.com/splittingred/phpThumbOf/pull/50)] Fix cache cleaning

+In addition to that it:

+* Adds resource IDs to error log messages to aid in locating problem images (hat tip tillilab)
+* Improves performance, especially on sites with lots of images or with the same image on multiple pages.
+* Improves—in my opinion—phpThumbOfCacheManager behavior so that the cache isn't wiped out, but only cleaned based on the Max Cache Age, Files and Size system settings.

 Amazon S3